Facing Divorce or other family law matters?

 Our experienced family lawyer in Melbourne, Fl is familiar with all child support laws to assist you effectively.
 Figueroa Law Group, P.A. has assisted tens of thousands of clients with Florida family law and child support disputes throughout the years and has a comprehensive understanding of them.

-Contact our law office immediately to schedule a free consultation if you need legal guidance about child support.
+Contact our law office immediately to schedule a consultation if you need legal guidance about child support.

 For many of our clients, the final judgment does not always mark the end of legal proceedings.
 As demanding as it may be, sharing parenting responsibilities causes recurring problems.
 When dealing with an obstinate ex-spouse or legal parent, this may be very frustrating.